maxwell-schwartz/PUNchlineGenerator/README.md

 <li>Jupyter Notebook file with the actual "pun" code
 </ul>

-Current status: returns the input string (as a list) with one word substituted for a similar-sounding word.
+Current status: returns the input string with all words replaced for which a substitution was found.